 The Music Copyright Infringement Resource provides documentation and commentary relating to music copyright infringement cases in the U.S. that were tried, and that resulted in written judicial opinions.
 Most music copyright infringement disputes, however, are settled before trial.
 InPlay will cover, therefore, ongoing and recent disputes in the U.S. and abroad, including those that may not proceed to trial.
 These disputes often involve well-known popular musicians, and raise questions that are broadly interesting about copyright law and popular music.
 Those disputes covered here, that result in litigation and a judicial opinion, will ultimately migrate to the main case list.

-Defendants, including A. Pigott (pka BlaqNmilD); and Aubrey Drake Graham (pka Drake), have been sued for alleged copyright violations of a beat that the Plaintiff, Samuel Nicholas (pka Sam Skully), authored and currently owns – “Roll Call (Instrumental)”.
+Plaintiff Samuel Nicholas claims Defendants A. Pigott (“BlaqNmilD”), Aubrey Drake Graham (“Drake”), et al. infringed upon a “beat” he authored called “Roll Call (Instrumental)”.
 BlaqNmilD’s “That beat” has featured in several songs he co-produced for Drake and Big Freedia, which may potentially result in liability for many parties named in the complaint.
-As of Aug 21st, the named Defendants have 21 days to respond

 A young girl’s adoptive parents hoping for a windfall from Kanye West.
 This performer, in his song “Ultralight Beam”, incorporated a snippet of a recording taken by the child’s biological mother, of her gesticulations and prayerful exclamations in excitement over an upcoming road trip to Atlanta.